 Baked oatmeal is simple to make with just a handful of staple ingredients you probably already have on hand.
-This vegan blueberry lemon version is packed with spring-time flavors.
+This vegan lemon blueberry baked oatmeal recipe is packed with zippy lemon flavor and juicy blueberries – perfect for spring.

 The other day I was craving baked oatmeal and decided to double check my blog archives to see if I had ever posted a recipe and found this one from 2016.
 I just had to make it again and give the post a bit of a refresh.
-This recipe deserves a second chance!
+This lemon blueberry oatmeal bake recipe deserves a spot in your healthy breakfast rotation!

 - Old Fashioned Oats: You’ll want to use old fashioned rolled oats for this recipe rather than quick cooking.
 Use certified gluten-free oats if you want to make sure this recipe is gluten free.

-- Plant-Based Milk: Use any plant-based milk you prefer.
+- Plant-Based Milk: Use your plant-based milk of choice.
 I always have unsweetened plain soy milk on hand so that is what I used.
+Using soy or a pea-based milk like Ripple will increase the protein in the finished recipe.

 - Baking Powder: The 1 tablespoon measure seems like a typo, but I promise that is right!
 You need the extra baking powder to give this vegan version a lift since it doesn’t have eggs.

-- Maple Syrup: You’ll use maple syrup in this recipe to naturally sweeten it.
+- Maple Syrup: You’ll use pure maple syrup in this recipe to naturally sweeten it without refined sugar.

-Next, stir in the blueberries.
+Step Three: Next, stir in the blueberries.
 You can use either fresh or frozen berries for this recipe.
-Pour the batter into a greased 8″x8″ baking dish and bake for 40-45 minutes until golden brown.
+Pour the oat mixture into a 8″x8″ baking dish greased with cooking spray and bake for 40-45 minutes until golden brown.
 The mixture will look a bit liquid-y when you pour it into the baking dish, but don’t worry!
 The oats will absorb the liquid as it bakes and cools.

-Allow the oats to cool for a few minutes on the counter before cutting into slices and serving.
-I like to serve with some milk poured over top along with a drizzle of almond butter and a handful of extra blueberries.
+Step Four: Allow the oats to cool for a few minutes on the counter before cutting into slices and serving.
+I like to serve with some milk poured over top along with a drizzle of almond butter, additional blueberries or a handful of fresh berries.
 You could also add coconut, more maple syrup, nuts, or seeds.

 More Vegan Breakfast Recipes You’ll Love